 Net Promoter Score® does not have a direct relationship to churn reduction.
 However, it can help a business point a finger at the many probable reasons why customers could be leaving.
 For instance, there could be a common theme or a range of reasons that detractors cite in unison about the product.
 This could be related to pricing, features available in a certain plan, customer service, etc. NPS® helps a business proactively identify these reasons and fix them before the Customer churn happens.

 There is also another connected benefit of retaining loyal customers.
 Loyal customers are likely to ignore 6 instances of poor customer experiences.
 Detractors, on the other hand, abandon ship at the first instance and also spread negative word about the business.

 The direct effect of a customer churn reduction is an increase in retention rates.
-Studies suggest that a 5 increase in retention can pump up your profits from 25% to 95% (Source).
+Studies suggest that a 5 increase in retention can pump up your profits from 25% to 95%.

 Getting the boss to say ‘Yes’

 Do you know what makes your boss’s work so difficult?
-There are hundreds of variables and metrics to be consulted and pored over to make a single decision.
+There are hundreds of variables and metrics to be consulted and poured over to make a single decision.

 What if there is a single metric that can take a quick decision?
 Net Promoter Score® is just that.
 It asks a single question to customers and collects their feedback in a segmented fashion.
 The responses help identify whether your customers are happy or not.
-NPS® also paves the way for improving products and services that your business is offering.
+NPS® benchmarks also pave the way for improving the products and services that your business is offering.